Alzheimer’s: link between the early onset of the disease and the use of smartphones – LINFO.re

 Younger generations are increasingly exposed

 Over the past 20 years, the age at onset of the disease has reportedly decreased.
 This is especially since when EMF exposures related to wireless communications have increased.
 According to WHO data, 55.2 million people are affected byAlzheimer.
-As the current generation is increasingly exposed to the waves, this number could reach 139 million in 2050, reports CNews.
+As the current generation is increasingly exposed to the waves, this number might reach 139 million in 2050, reports CNews.

 Leave a Comment